Interstate Wildlife Violator Compact: History

-Non-member states

-These two states are, as of July 2018, not members of the IWVC: Hawaii, and Massachusetts.

-State legislation is pending in Massachusetts to enter the Commonwealth into the IWVC and to update penalties for existing wildlife crimes, including elevating fines, jail time, and license suspensions.
-Entering the IWVC will prevent wildlife violators who have lost their hunting, trapping, or fishing privileges in member states from going to Massachusetts to circumvent their license revocations and preventing Massachusetts residents who have lost their licenses from going out of state to evade punishment.
-The legislation also creates heightened penalties for chronic poachers and those who kill animals for pure thrill, to give the Massachusetts Environmental Police an additional tool to target those who intentionally and repeatedly disregard the laws in place to protect wildlife.

-How the Compact Works
+Concept

 The compact creates reciprocity among member states for purposes of hunting, fishing, and trapping license suspensions.
 In most instances, when a resident of a Compact state ("home state") commits a wildlife violation in another member state ("charging state"), the officer in the charging state can treat the non-resident violator as though he/she were a resident - issuing a citation and releasing him/her on personal recognizance.
 If the violator fails to comply with the citation, the charging state may request the violator's home state to suspend hunting privileges until the violator complies with the terms of the ticket.
 If the violator is convicted, he/she will be entered into the Compact database.
 The home state and all member states may treat the conviction as though it occurred in their own state for purposes of license suspension.

-Benefits of the Compact
+Benefits

 The Compact reduces poaching through reciprocal recognition of license suspensions which reduces interstate wildlife violator movement.
 Previous to the Compact, a poacher could lose their license and simply cross state lines with no penalty.
 They would have to lose their license in each state in order for penalties to take effect.
 With the Compact, poachers caught poaching in a participating state, he/she will be held accountable for his/her actions across any participating state.

 The Compact streamlines the process for dealing with non-resident violators, conserving valuable state resources and enhancing efficiency of services.
 There are fewer arrests because officers can cite-and-release non-residents, thereby reducing the burden on jail facilities and courts.
 In addition, since a non-resident offender is subject to license suspension in his/her state home state for failure to comply with a citation, he/she has the same incentive to comply as a resident - reducing failure-to-appear cases.

-Process for Joining
+Process for joining

 There are a few steps required for a state to join the Compact: